Universality classes of thermalization for mesoscopic Floquet systems: Experimental considerations

 \section{Experimental considerations}

-Since one main motivation for our work is that many experimental platforms for exploring isolated quantum many-body physics are mesoscopic in size, in this section we discuss some experimental considerations and simulate an experiment that could be performed on such intermediate-scale platforms.
+Since one inspiration for our work is that many experimental platforms for exploring isolated quantum many-body physics are mesoscopic in size, in this section we discuss some experimental considerations and simulate an experiment that could be performed on such small near-term platforms.

-We are studying features of systems that occur at large $N$-dependent drive frequencies.
-Floquet thermalization rates (when Floquet thermalization does occur) at those frequencies are exponentially suppressed in $\omega\propto \Omega(N)$, where $\Omega(N)$ is an increasing function of $N$, and this slowness is one of the main experimental obstacles.
-Other experimental obstacles are that the resolution with which the energy distribution can be probed can be limited by both the initial states that can be prepared and the type of measurements that are possible.
-Platforms with an intermediate number (tens) of qubits, atoms, ions etc., long coherence times (in units of the relevant interaction time), and ``site-resolved" measurement capabilities would be the most appropriate for experimental explorations of the physics presented in this paper.
+Ideally (in theory), we are studying features of systems that occur at large $N$-dependent drive frequencies.
+Floquet thermalization rates (when Floquet thermalization does occur) at those frequencies are exponentially suppressed in $\omega\propto \Omega(N)$, where $\Omega(N)$ is an increasing function of $N$, and this slowness is one of the main obstacles for any experimental realizations of the physics discussed in this work.
+However, as we show in this section, for small systems it may be possible to observe some nontrivial phenomena on experimentally realistic timescales.
+Other obstacles for potential experiments are that the resolution with which the energy distribution can be probed can be limited by both the initial states that can be prepared and the type of measurements that are possible.
+Platforms with an intermediate number (tens) of qubits, atoms, ions etc., long coherence times (in units of the relevant interaction time), and ``site-resolved" measurement capabilities would be the most appropriate for experimental explorations of some of the physics presented in this paper.

-As an example, here we explore the specific goal of probing the kind of cat-like Floquet thermal equilibrium shown in Fig.~\ref{fig:sign_entropy}(a), where the average energy density corresponds to infinite temperature, but the system actually relaxes to a linear combination of positive and negative temperature states, with almost no weight on states with zero energy density---a situation quite different from the conventional featureless infinite-temperature ensemble.
+As an example, here we explore the specific goal of probing the kind of ladder-like Floquet thermal equilibrium shown in Fig.~\ref{fig:ladder}(c) and Fig.~\ref{fig:sign_entropy}(a), where the average energy density corresponds to infinite temperature, but the system actually relaxes to a linear combination of positive and negative temperature states, with almost no weight on states with zero energy density---a situation quite different from the conventional featureless infinite-temperature ensemble.
 For the purpose of demonstration, we continue to use the $N$-qubit model detailed in Sec.~\ref{sec:num}.

 The system must be in the Floquet thermalizing phase for this to work, so first we choose a value for $\Delta e = \frac{\omega}{N}$ such that the system will eventually exchange energy with the drive.
 The initial state will be a pure state with energy density $-\frac{\Delta e}{2}$, and must have energy density uncertainty $\ll \Delta e$.
 We then allow the system to evolve for long enough times that Floquet thermalization occurs and the system populates a ladder of distinct energy densities.
 In this situation, while $\langle H_0 \rangle / N$ converges to zero, the variance of the energy density is $O(1)$ rather than $\propto \frac{1}{N}$, as is the case in the featureless infinite-temperature ensemble.
 Ideally, this can be observed via few-body energy-density correlations; some variation of the system size would be needed in order to differentiate a small $O(1)$ value from a value that is vanishing with $N$.
 However, a simpler protocol would be of more practical value, and that is what we discuss below.